CONDITIONS OF SALE

--1.
-Name(s) or recognised designation of an artist without any qualification
+1. Name(s) or recognized designation of an artist without any qualification

 In Japanese Gallery opinion a work by the artist.

 -2.
-"School of... a named artist or recognised designation of an artist"
+"School of... a named artist or recognized designation of an artist"

 In Japanese Gallery qualified opinion, a work by a pupil of follower of the artist.

 -3.
-"After ... a named artist or recognised designation of an artist"
+"After ... a named artist or recognized designation of an artist"